 Promises of IoT

-Tomorrow’s internet is the Internet of Things, where objects will come alive, pay attention, interact with each other and with us, our family, our friends, our colleagues and the people we meet every day … and where these objects will support people, companies and the planet in new and better ways.
-It’s a network where billions of connected objects will feel, understand and act, anticipating our needs and above all responding to our choices.
+Tomorrow’s Internet of Things is where objects will come alive, pay attention, interact with each other and with us, our family, our friends, our colleagues and the people we meet every day … and where these objects will support people, companies and the planet in new and better ways.
+It’s a network where billions of connected objects will monitor, understand and anticipate our needs and above all respond to our choices.

 As individuals, the IoT revolution will totally transform our lives.
-From connected cars, and smart homes to health and medicine, safety, culture, education and recreation – every aspect of our lives will evolve and free us from constraints.
-It promises all of us greater ease and peace of mind, and more time to connect to our essentials.
+From connected cars, and smart homes to health and medicine, safety, culture, education and recreation –we'll have fewer constraints and complications, greater peace of mind, and more time to connect to our essentials.

 When it comes to business, IoT promises to make organisations smarter, more agile and more efficient.
 It enables companies to increase their efficiency and innovation capabilities.
-All this and more, thanks to the optimisation of manufacturing and logistics processes, as well as the reinvention of customer relationships.
+All this and more, thanks to the way it will optimise manufacturing and logistics processes, as well as reinvent customer relationships.

-IoT will resolutely bring cities and communities into the "smart city" era: promising them a greater understanding of their citizens’ uses and more efficient management of public services.
-New traffic management and waste collection solutions are already coming into force every day, along with initiatives to optimise energy consumption and protect our planet.
+IoT will bring cities and communities into the "smart city" era: promising them a greater understanding of their citizens’ uses and more efficient management of public services.
+New traffic management and waste collection solutions are already coming into force, along with initiatives to optimise energy consumption and protect our planet.

 The IoT revolution is still in its infancy.
 As the Internet of Things expands and becomes more widely adopted, it will provide new opportunities to ensure meaningful progress for people, society, and the planet.